 Depending on the customer requirement, acceleration switches can be activated along one, two or 3 axis.

 The switches used in conjunction with CVR and FDR have been in service for decades.
 They prevent data loss by stopping the recording function at time of crash so that data is not recorded over if the recorder is not found promptly.

-Inertia Switch limit switches were selected to equip the entire C-5 fleet after a crash caused by an inadvertant uncommanded thrust reverser deployment during take off.
+Inertia Switch industrial limit switches were selected to equip the entire C-5 fleet after a crash caused by an inadvertent uncommanded thrust reverser deployment during takeoff.
 On large commercial aircraft where the conditions are not as severe this function is typically performed by purely electronic sensors.